 St Edmund’s College is proud of the diversity of our student population and we aim to maximise the teaching and learning opportunities for each boy.
-Our student population is enriched by the presence of our students with Aboriginal and Torres Strait Islander descent.
+Our student population is enriched by the presence of our Aboriginal and Torres Strait Islander students.

-St Edmund’s College provides students of Aboriginal and Torres Strait Islander descent with a quality education that is founded in the values of Edmund Rice, is sensitive to the heritage of these students, teaches leadership skills and enables students to contribute in a culturally diverse world.
-We have 33 students enrolled who are of Aboriginal and Torres Strait Islander descent.
+St Edmund’s College provides Aboriginal and Torres Strait Islander students with a quality education that is founded in the values of Edmund Rice, is sensitive to the heritage of these students, teaches leadership skills and enables students to contribute in a culturally diverse world.
+We have around 35 Aboriginal and Torres Strait Islander students.
 These students range from Years 4 to 12.
-The College is very proud to have four boys who will complete their secondary schooling with the award of a Year 12 Certificate in 2017.

-We have a dedicated position of Indigenous Education Coordinator who’s role is to encourage and inspire academic achievement, social and emotional development and cultural awareness of our students of Aboriginal and Torres Strait Islander descent.
+We have a dedicated position of Indigenous Education Coordinator whose role is to encourage and inspire academic achievement, social and emotional development and cultural awareness of our Aboriginal and Torres Strait Islander students.
 To achieve this our Indigenous Education Coordinator and the College targets the goals of the National Aboriginal and Torres Strait Islander Education Policy (AEP).
 The main goals that are targeted include:

 - improving educational access for Indigenous children and young people,